push-protocol/push-website/blog/2024-12-09-understand-proof-of-stake-and-push-chain/index.md

 (_But not in case of Push Chain - More on this later_)

-Each slot is assigned to a randomly chosen validator, selected through specialized algorithms like RandDAO in Ethereum and VDF - Verifiable Delay Function in Solana.
+Each slot is assigned to a randomly chosen validator, selected through specialized algorithms like RANDAO in Ethereum and VDF - Verifiable Delay Function in Solana.

 Within their slot duration, validators are responsible for tasks: